basho-labs/riak-mesos-tools/README.md

   --info            Display information.
   --version         Display version.
   --config-schema   Display config schema.
-  --cluster TEXT    Changes the cluster to operate on.
-  --node TEXT       Changes the node to operate on.
+  --framework TEXT  Changes the framework instance to operate on.
   --json            Enables json output.
   --insecure-ssl    Turns SSL verification off on HTTP requests --help            Show this message and exit.

 Commands:
-  cluster    Interact with Riak clusters config     Displays configuration director   Interact with an instance of Riak Mesos... framework  Interact with an instance of Riak Mesos... node       Interact with a Riak node
+  cluster    Interact with Riak clusters config     Interact with configuration. director   Interact with an instance of Riak Mesos... framework  Interact with an instance of Riak Mesos... node       Interact with a Riak node riak       Command line utility for the Riak Mesos...
 ```

 To get information about a sub-command, try `riak-mesos <command> --help`: